dxlliv/planner/docs/getting-started.md

 This planner supports different media types: images, videos, albums and iframes.

-Place your media in the `public/user/{username}/media/` and define your content in the user configuration.
+Place your media in `public/user/instagram/{username}/media/` and define the content in the user configuration.
 Create a `media` folder in your profile, if you are setting a new user.